ropensci/osmdata/cran-comments.md

-# CRAN notes for osmdata_0.2.0 submission
+# CRAN notes for osmdata_0.2.1 submission

+This submission fixes the two valgrind memleak errors from the previous submission.
+Both the uninitialised variable and possible memory leak errors were able to be precisely reproduced and fixed in this submission.

 ## Test environments